Hindu nationalist pick for India film school alarms students, industry

 But opponents of Modi's government say hardliners in his Bharatiya Janata Party want to turn secular India into a Hindu-first nation.

-"Every single step this government has taken, whether in culture or education, has been to push a certain agenda," said Shanta Gokhale, a novelist and theatre critic in Mumbai.
+"Every single step this government has taken, whether in culture or education, has been to push a certain agenda," said Shanta Gokhale, a novelist and theater critic in Mumbai.

 Chauhan, who campaigned for Modi's BJP last year and has been a party member since 2004, told Reuters his political views would not influence his work at the film institute.